A Blueprint for Family Ministry

 After talking to children’s ministers across the country, the answer is a resounding yes.
 Whether churches have plunged into this thing called family ministry or held back for the right timing, the biggest trend in children’s ministry today is a shift to family ministry.

 “We need to treat children’s ministry as a whole.
-Children’s ministry is family ministry,” says Darrell Fraley, a children’s pastor in Mason, Ohio.
+Children’s ministry is family ministry,” says Darrell Fraley, a family pastor and ministry consultant in Florida.
 “You cannot change a child over a long period of time without impacting the parents.
 Families and the church have to be partners.”

 You may be doing “family ministry” already and not even realize it.
 You may still be in the dreaming stage of starting a family ministry.
 Or you may have a full-blown ministry in place.
 Wherever you are in your journey, you can be assured that you’re riding one of the biggest current sociological waves that — if it hasn’t already — will crash into your church.